MoniPepelnjak/Thermal_unfolding/General_pipeline/README.md

   - Combined list of all python fitting outputs, containing the fits, the goodness of fit and confidence interval information
 - **significant_all**
   - Combined list of significant scores on peptide level, AA-level and protein level for all analysed small molecules

+Both files are needed to perform the further analysis of osmolyte effects as described in the [Post-analysis](Post-analysis) folder.